-People who currently receive specialist disability supports through the NSW Government or a service provider funded by the NSW Government will move to the NDIS as it rolls out.
+People who currently receive NSW funded specialist disability supports will move to the NDIS as it rolls out.

 - Current supports will continue until a person has moved to the Scheme and their NDIS plan is in place.
 People who do not currently receive NSW funded disability support will have the opportunity to access the scheme when it starts in their local area, if they are in immediate need of assistance, and do not currently have support.

 - How and when people with disability access the NDIS will depend on the type of support they receive now and where they live